 Aside from the more common model making materials, using materials gathered from your projects site can be useful in helping to understand the context in which your project will sit, and may investigate vernacular methods of construction.

 – Paper Models

 Paper can provide a very quick and relatively easy method of making concept models, particularly where there are curves or folds involved.
 It can be used in many ways by cutting, bending, twisting and folding, in fact there is a very good by Paul Jackson on this exact subject called Folding Techniques for Designers: From Sheet to Form (Amazon link here)

 Paper can also be strengthened by applying and stacking additional layers on top of one another, making it a very adaptable and readily available choice of material.

 Examples of paper concept models here

-As mentioned above, concrete is one of our favourite materials to work with when model making, however its not suited to every project nor is it a quick process.
-Moulds must firstly be made and then time must be allowed for the concrete to dry and set before it can be revealed.
+As mentioned above, concrete is one of our favorite materials to work with when model making, however its not suited to every project nor is it a quick process.
+Molds must firstly be made and then time must be allowed for the concrete to dry and set before it can be revealed.

 But once finished, the objects you can create can be quite special and carry a lot more gravitas that say a card model …just look at the image below.

-Textures can be added to the surface of your models depending on what material and how you choose to create your mould, and you can also pigment the concrete prior to casting in any colour of your choosing …creating quite a vast amount of variables.
+Textures can be added to the surface of your models depending on what material and how you choose to create your mold, and you can also pigment the concrete prior to casting in any color of your choosing …creating quite a vast amount of variables.

 Examples of concrete concept models here